Derna Province: Characteristics

 The province from 1939 was considered officially part of the Kingdom of Italy, with the same laws.
-It was one of the 4 new Italian provinces of the so-called Quarta Sponda (Fourth Shore).
-Indeed, on January 9, 1939, the colony of Italian Libya was incorporated into "metropolitan Italy" and thereafter considered an integral part of the Italian state (the French, in 1848, had incorporated French Algeria in the same manner).
+It was one of the four new Italian provinces of the so-called Quarta Sponda (Fourth Shore).
+Indeed, on 9 January 1939, the colony of Italian Libya was incorporated into "metropolitan Italy" and thereafter considered an integral part of the Italian state itself (the French, in 1848, had incorporated French Algeria in the same manner).

 In the coast of the province was built in 1937-1938 the eastern section of the Litoranea Balbia, that went from Tripoli to the border of Egypt.
 Some Italian colonists moved to live in a group of new villages after 1938: they increased local agricultural production, but British invasion during World War II destroyed all improvements.

 The car tag for the Italian province of Derna was DE.

 Population in Province of Derna

 According to the 1936 census, which allowed citizens to declare their ethnicity, Derna's native population was made up of 94.4% Arabs, 1.8% Turks, 0.7% Blacks, 0.2% Berbers, and 2.9% Others.

 According to the 1939 Italian Census of Libya, these were the main population data: